Independence Day (Estonia): Independence Day military parade

 It is often broadcast on major public television station.
-The parade is traditionally led by the Commander of the Estonian Defence Forces who reports to the President on the status of the parade upon his/her arrival at 10:00 am and gives the keynote address after the inspection.
+The parade is traditionally led by the Commander of the Estonian Defence Forces who reports to the President on the status of the parade upon his/her arrival at noon and gives the keynote address after the inspection.
 Attendees include the Minister of Defence and the Prime Minister of Estonia, as well as members of parliament (Riigikogu).

-The Conservative People's Party of Estonia Blue Awakening is the main organizer of the annual torchlight procession through Tallinn on 24 February to commemorate the Independence Day of Estonia.
-The first Independence Day demonstration was held in 2014.
-According to Blue Awakening, the event is meant to honor those who have fallen for the nation of Estonia and to signify that Estonian youth have not abandoned the nationalist principles.